-Liver disease is more common than you might think.
+Liver disease is more common that you think.
 Liver diseases pose a significant and rapidly growing problem for national health care systems throughout the world.
-Globally, 50 million adults will be affected with chronic liver disease — which includes scarring of the liver, inflammation from infectious and non-infectious causes — according to estimates from the World Gastroenterology […]

 Primary human intestinal cells are ideal to study intestinal physiology, model the pathophysiology of gastrointestinal disease, and evaluate the efﬁcacy or toxicity of orally administered drugs during preclinical development.